Make Your Wedding A Charitable Affair

 Donate Your Dishes

 If you are going the boho route of supplying your own, mismatching dishware, rather than keep far more plates than you could ever use, consider donating your dinnerware to a Refugee Resettlement Organization.
 These organizations are frequently in need of basic supplies.
 If shipping dishes seems inaccessible, check with your local shelters.
-Very often, safe-houses or shelters designed to get families back on their feet will be happy pass your plates to people in need.
+Very often, safe-houses or shelters designed to get families back on their feet will be happy to pass your plates to people in need.

 Don’t Forget to Give Thanks